 Is there a minimum income for shared ownership?

-There is no minimum income but to buy a house in Auckland you generally need household income of around $120,000 to borrow enough with 5% deposit.
+There is no minimum income but to buy a house, you generally need household income of more than $110,000 to borrow enough with 5% deposit.

 Do you pay rent and mortgage on shared ownership?